NHSDigital/software-engineering-quality-framework/practices/authentication-with-devops-cicd-tools.md

 1. In the upper-right corner of any page, click your profile photo, then click  **Settings**.

-2. In the left sidebar, click  ** Developer settings**.
+2. In the left sidebar, click  **Developer settings**.
 Then click  **Personal access tokens**.

 3. Click  **Generate new token**.

 4. Give your token a descriptive name.

-5. give your token an expiration, select the  **Expiration**  drop-down menu, then click a default or use the calendar picker.
+5. Give your token an expiration, select the  **Expiration**  drop-down menu, then click a default or use the calendar picker.

 6. Select the scopes, or permissions, you'd like to grant this token.
 To use your token to access repositories from the command line, select  **repo**.